pete5315/jquery-fungus-fighter/README.md

-This was a homework assignment.
-I needed to link up health bars, attacks with logic, and add some neat features (like regeneration for the monster).
+This was my favorite homework assignment that Prime provided.
+I needed to link up health bars and attacks with logic and also to add some neat features (like regeneration for the monster).
 Pretty neat.

 # jQuery Fungus Fighter